Crauster History, Family Crest & Coats of Arms

 Early History of the Crauster family

 This web page shows only a small excerpt of our Crauster research.
-Another 213 words (15 lines of text) covering the years 1242 and 1299 are included under the topic Early Crauster History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1242, 1299, 1681, 1682, 1779, 1803, 1879 and 1944 are included under the topic Early Crauster History in all our PDF Extended History products and printed products wherever possible.

 Crauster Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Crauster family name include Craster, Crawcester, Craucestre, Craucester, Crawster and many more.

 Early Notables of the Crauster family (pre 1700)

 Another 43 words (3 lines of text) are included under the topic Early Crauster Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crauster family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Crauster surname or a spelling variation of the name include: William Craster settled in Virginia in 1716.